4g-group/malin_data_processing_tools/README.md

 ## PLOC evaluation script
 Check out https://github.com/4g-group/ploc_evaluation.git

-## Bag2csv to transform a rosbag into csv files.
+## bag2csv.py to transform a rosbag into csv files.
-It needs python2 and python-rospy, test by trying to import rosbag in a python shell :

-`python Bag2csv.py nom_du_bag.bag`
+It needs python3-rosbag package.

+example:
+`./bag2csv.py -b bag_name.bag -t TOPIC1 TOPIC2`

-it will create several files (one for each topic), with headers.
+It will create several files (one for each topic), with headers.
+If no topic specified, all topics are converted.

+## bagmerge.py

+It needs python3-rosbag package.

+example:
+`./bagmerge.py main.bag to_merge.bag -o merged.bag`

+It will create a "merged.bag" file in same folder.

 ## republish_cam_decompressed_topics.launch
 Launch file to republish available camera's topics as decompressed data.